Quantifying non-Gaussian diffusion in transient microscopy using excess kurtosis: Abstract

 \section{Abstract}

 Research on energy transport has advanced in recent years with the emergence of transient microscopy techniques that allow for imaging of carriers with high spatial and temporal resolution.
-In this context, transient scattering microscopy (TScM), has emerged as an alternative to traditional techniques.
-However, the sensitivity of TScM to different carriers can complicate the interpretation of results, highlighting the need to develop models tailored to TScM.
-Here, TScM is used to visualize exciton transport in bulk TMDCs.
-We show that exciton populations exhibit non-Gaussian profiles by analyzing the their excess kurtosis.
-Numerical simulations incorporating anomalous diffusion -such as Auger recombination and trap states- reproduce these experimental observations.
+These techniques often rely on Gaussian fits to quantify the broadening of the population, however, this can lead to the misrepresentation of results when multiple, overlapping species coexist.
+Transient scattering microscopy (TScM), has emerged as an alternative to traditional techniques.
+However, the sensitivity of TScM to different carriers accentuates the limitations of traditional Gaussian fits.
+In this work we use TScM to visualize exciton transport in bulk TMDCs and show that exciton populations exhibit non-Gaussian profiles by analyzing their excess kurtosis.
+Numerical simulations incorporating anomalous diffusion -such as Meitner-Auger recombination and trap states- reproduce these experimental observations.
 Furthermore, by tuning the injected carrier density, we demonstrate that the temporal signature of the kurtosis is distinct for Auger-dominated and trap-dominated regimes.
 Additionally, we find that traditional Gaussian-fitting methods can yield inconsistent results for the extracted diffusivities.
 As an alternative, we implement a discrete variable calculation which yields robust, consistent diffusivity values.
-Our results establish kurtosis as a vital diagnostic parameter for identifying anomolous diffusion and demonstrate the necessity of moving beyond Gaussian approximations for accurate analysis of TScM data.
+Our results establish kurtosis as a vital diagnostic parameter for identifying anomalous diffusion and demonstrate the necessity of moving beyond Gaussian approximations for accurate analysis of TScM data.